 - You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management guide. - A Capsule Server managing a network on the KVM server.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content. - A Capsule Server managing a network on the KVM server.
 Ensure no other DHCP services run on this network to avoid conflicts with Capsule Server.
-For more information about network service configuration for Capsule Servers, see Configuring Networking in the Provisioning guide. - A Red Hat Enterprise Linux server running KVM virtualization tools (libvirt daemon).
-For more information, see the Red Hat Enterprise Linux 7 Virtualization Getting Started Guide. - An existing virtual machine image if you want to use image-based provisioning.
+For more information about network service configuration for Capsule Servers, see Configuring Networking in Provisioning Hosts. - A Red Hat Enterprise Linux server running KVM virtualization tools (libvirt daemon).
+For more information, see the Red Hat Enterprise Linux 8 Configuring and managing virtualization. - An existing virtual machine image if you want to use image-based provisioning.
 Ensure that this image exists in a storage pool on the KVM host.
 The default storage pool is usually located in /var/lib/libvirt/images.
 Only directory pool storage types can be managed through Satellite. - Optional: The examples in these procedures use the root user for KVM.
-If you want to use a non-root user on the KVM server, you must add the user to the libvirt group on the KVM server: - # usermod -a -G libvirt non_root_user - A Satellite user account with the following roles: - Edit hosts - View hosts For more information, see Assigning Roles to a User in the Administering Red Hat Satellite quide. - A custom role in Satellite with the following permissions: - view compute resources - o destroy_compute_resources_vms - power_compute_resources_vms - o create compute resources vms - view_compute_resources_vms
+If you want to use a non-root user on the KVM server, you must add the user to the libvirt group on the KVM server: - # usermod -a -G libvirt non_root_user